 Know the Age

-Pumps that are in their second or third decade of life might be too costly to repair.
+Pumps in their second or third decade of life might be too costly to repair.
 Eventually, parts become too challenging to find, and technicians do not know how to fix older pool motors.
-Older pool pumps are not as efficient as new ones, so by replacing your old and worn down pool pump, you could save money on your energy bills.
+Older pool pumps are not as efficient as new ones, so by replacing your old and worn-down pool pump, you could save money on your energy bills.

 Signs That You Should Replace the Whole Pool Pump

 Your senses will tell you if your pump is having problems.
 You will hear odd noises or nothing at all if the pump won’t start.
 When a pump works properly, it should run quietly.
 Swimming pool owners often recognize a problem the moment they flip the power switch on.

 If you notice any of these issues, the pump might need replacing.

 If your pool motor does nothing, it might be irreparable.
 Silence means that nothing is working, but it could mean that a wire is disconnected or a gasket is out of place.
 If you check the wires and gaskets and nothing turns on, the pump might be completely dead, and you will need to replace it.

 Another noise that suggests you need a new motor is the pop and click.
 If you hear these noises together, then the motor tripped the breaker.
 Your engine requires too much electricity to start because interior parts are no longer working.
 You might also want to check the electrical connection to see if you have a bigger problem.